Features & Benefits

 Air cushion sparger systems are designed and manufactured specifically for each application.
 The number, size and location of the aerating sparger diffuser nozzles are custom designed for diving pool depths, board heights and locations.
 Compressor, air storage and compressed air needs are based upon diffuser nozzle requirements and required cycle times.

 Typical systems consist of a base mounted compressor with one or more air receivers (air storage units).
-Depending upon compressor size and storage capacity, dives can be completed as often as every two to four minutes.
+Depending upon compressor size and storage capacity, dives can be completed as often as every 2 to 4 minutes.

 In addition to the air compressor and storage units, a complete air quality and control system is provided.
 The systems include pressure reducing valves, filters, air regulation valves, electric solenoid control valves and control panel.
 Remote handheld push button control pendants can be radio controlled or cable connected to the control panel.